 Show All Answers

-The Department of Public Works maintains a list of all businesses that carry a drainlayer's license in the City of Framingham.
-Click the link for a short version of the list.
+The Department of Public Works maintains a list of all businesses that carry a drainlayer’s license in the City of Framingham.
+Click the link for the list of licensed drainlayers.

 - Only use paper products in your toilet that are made safe for flushing, like toilet papers, and tissues.
 Although flushable applicators are a product available, they are still responsible for many cases of toilet clogs.
 Avoid using the toilet as a trash can.